microsoft/VerifiableCredential-SDK-Android/README.md

 ## User Agent Session

-A User Agent Session is a class for creating Authentication Requests and Response in compliance with [OpenID Connect Self-Issued Tokens](https://openid.net/specs/openid-connect-core-1_0.html#SelfIssued).
+A User Agent Session is a class for creating Authentication Requests and Responses using [OpenID Connect Self-Issued Tokens](https://openid.net/specs/openid-connect-core-1_0.html#SelfIssued).

 ## Contributing